karenkanashiro/help_me/README.md

 # help_me

-# Please, send one photograpy for me
+# Please, send your favorite code for me